91ahmed/nostfly/README.md

 ``class`` :<br>

-This property allow you to add a custom css class to the notification container.
+This property allow you to add a custom **CSS** class to the notification container.

 **Property** | **Type** | **Default**
 :--- | :--- | :---